ThomasWalter/drug_screen/notebook/notebook.rst

 different classes, as long as we can define a cost matrix between the classes.

-In order to build a joined classifier, I made a script that joins two arff files: ``src/join_classifiers.py``
+In order to build a joined classifier, I wrote a script that joins two arff files: ``src/join_classifiers.py``.
+The script is now running, and a joint classifier has been trained:

-This seems to work, but at the moment, I cannot train the classifier in CellCognition without picking.
-I need to check this still.
+``cecog_classifiers/res_join``.
+The training phase for this classifier is relatively long due to the large number of samples.

 Finally, we have to decide, what to do with the kidney-shape class.
 My feeling is that if we find a new class in the mitocheck data and if